Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- The Future of Education: Learn additional classes, certificates or degrees programs that relate to the field.
+- Continue Your Education: Complete additional classes, certificates, or degrees program relevant to the profession.

 Negativity

-- Refocus on Positivity: Embrace the positive aspects of your role when you’re overwhelmed
+- Refocus on Positivity: Embrace all the good aspects to your role when feeling overwhelmed

 Overcommitting Workload